jkjean19/CityExplorer/README.md

 # CityExplorer
-Tkinter GUI that offers suggestions of places to visit in the NYC area.
+Tkinter GUI that offers suggestions of places to visit in select cities.

 <p align="center">
   <b>Startup:</b><br>